Take the stress out of SSL installation and let our tech experts take care of it!

 After your Certificate is issued by the Certificate Authority, you’re ready to begin installation on your Apache server.
 Follow these steps:

 Step 1: Upload Certificate Files Onto Server

 The Certificate Authority will email you a zip-archive with several .crt files.

 Alternatively, you can download the certificate files in your Account.
 The zip-archive will contain the Certificate for your domain name (.crt) and the CA-Bundle (.ca-bundle) file.
 These are known as a chain of intermediate and root Certificates.

-If you uploaded the intermediate certificates separately on your server, you will need to concatenate them into a single CA-Bundle file.
+If you uploaded the intermediate Certificates separately onto your server, you will need to link them into a single CA-Bundle file.

 cat COMODORSADomainValidationSecureServerCA.crt COMODORSAAddTrustCA.crt AddTrustExternalCARoot.crt >> bundle.crt